October is National Cybersecurity Awareness Month

 Provided background to the committee regarding the complexity of integrating medical device cybersecurity risk into health risk communications so that they can provide recommendations to the FDA on this topic.

-Provide committee recommendations that:
+Committee provided recommendations that:

 |01/29-30/2019||Public Workshop: Content of Premarket Submissions for Management of Cybersecurity in Medical Devices||Brought together diverse stakeholders to discuss, in-depth, the draft guidance, Content of Premarket Submissions for Management of Cybersecurity in Medical Devices and the sub-topic of the draft guidance regarding a Cybersecurity Bill of Materials (CBOM), which can be a critical element in identifying assets, threats, and vulnerabilities.|